 From the very first use, J went from like 30 minutes of sleep to about two to three hours.
 Which may not seem like much.
 But when you have been attempting to function on quite literally minutes of sleep here and there, a two-hour stretch feels pretty incredible.

 R is nowhere near as bad of a sleeper as J was.
 But sleeping alone is not his favorite.
 If he’s on the boob or I’m holding him, he can conk out pretty much anywhere.
 Otherwise, he wakes up the second we put him down.

 A few weeks ago I remembered that we had Nested Bean weighted sleep sacks in a box and pulled them out.
 Just like with J, I was at the point where I was willing to try anything.
 This week and last week he has actually let me put him down!
 Which is amazing.
 I almost don’t know what to do with myself with free arms.

 Looking to save money on your Nested Bean swaddle and/or sleep sack – grab a bundle!

 Now for the science stuff:

 Apparently there is something called the “cuddle effect” where a parent’s touch is scientifically proven to soothe your baby and to help them sleep.
 The weighted sleep sack that we have from Nested Bean has a lightly weighted pad – and I mean it’s like barely anything, but apparently enough to make a difference.
 We’re talking between one and five ounces, depending on how big baby is.

 But those lightly weighted pads mimic the touch of your hand on your baby.
 So basically the sleep sack is supposed to emulate what your touch would be to your baby.
-And therefore is supposed to help your baby fall asleep faster, sleep better, sleep longer and get healthier sleep.
-Because they’re actually able to go into their REM cycles etc. Their claim is that your baby will sleep better within three nights!
+And therefore is supposed to help your baby fall asleep faster, sleep better, sleep longer, and get healthier sleep.
+Because they’re actually able to go into their REM cycles etc. They claim that your baby will sleep better within three nights!

 Nested Bean sleep sack options: